Dacia Duster SUV review

 - 3-star safety rating

-Since appearing in the UK in 2013, Dacia built a reputation based on exceptional value for money.
-No model exemplifies this more than the Dacia Duster, an SUV that almost matches the Nissan Qashqai for size but with a price that undercuts the Nissan Micra supermini – and has running costs to match.
+Since first appearing in the UK in 2013, Dacia built a reputation based on exceptional value for money.
+That’s especially true of the Dacia Duster, an SUV that almost matches the Nissan Qashqai for size but with a price that undercuts most superminis – and has running costs to match.

-The latest generation is just as strong on value as its predecessor – its starting price is a little higher, but so is its level of standard safety equipment.
-It's reassuring that Dacia has stuck to its non-nonsense roots at a time when SUVs have never been more fashionable – the Skoda Karoq, SEAT Arona and Renault Captur are just some of a rapidly growing list of rivals.
+The latest generation is just as strong for value as its predecessor – its starting price is a little higher, but so is its level of standard safety equipment.
+It's reassuring that Dacia has stuck to its no-nonsense roots at a time when SUVs have never been more fashionable – the Skoda Karoq, SEAT Arona, Renault Captur and Ford Puma are just some of a rapidly growing list of rivals.
 A Bi-Fuel model capable of running on LPG and petrol was introduced in 2020, giving the Duster a unique powertrain option that’s not available in any of its rivals.

-With the Duster having become such a well loved and widely recognised machine, you can't blame Dacia for wanting the latest model to closely resemble the original.
-Indeed, although Renault's Romanian sister company boasts that the Duster's sheet-metal was all-new for 2018, the shape, proportions and character barely changed from the previous model.
+With the Duster having become such a well-loved and widely recognised machine, you can't blame Dacia for wanting the latest model to closely resemble the original.
+Originally introduced in 2018, the current Duster’s shape, proportions and character barely changed from the previous model.
 Only the finer details and lines have been updated to keep the latest model looking fresh.

-Look closer, though, and you'll find many new details.
-The Duster wears Dacia's latest corporate style: the grille – wider than before – is flanked by headlamps with a more three-dimensional look.
-The window line is slightly raised compared to before, too, for a tougher look, and the impression of strength is further expressed by boldly flared wheelarches front and rear.
-Park the first and second-generation Dusters next to each other, and today's model is a more desirable-looking machine.
+The latest Duster wears a wider front grille that’s flanked by headlamps with a more 3D look.
+The window line is slightly raised compared to before, too, for a tougher look, and the impression of strength is further expressed by boldly flared wheel arches front and rear.

-There are five different power options for the Duster, including three standard petrols, a Bi-Fuel model that uses petrol and LPG, and one diesel.
-New for 2020, the 99bhp TCe 100 Bi-Fuel is offered alongside the entry-level TCe 90 petrol engine, allowing the driver to switch between petrol or LPG fuel, which is typically around half the price.
+There are five different power options for the Duster, including three standard petrols, a Bi-Fuel model that uses petrol and LPG, and one diesel in top Extreme trims.
+The 99bhp TCe 100 Bi-Fuel is offered alongside the 89bhp entry-level TCe 90 petrol engine, allowing the driver to switch between petrol or LPG fuel, which is typically around half the price.
 Both of these engines come with a six-speed manual gearbox.

 A pair of more powerful petrol models are also available, badged TCe 130 and TCe 150.
-These have the same 1.3-litre turbocharged petrol engine offered with 128bhp and 148bhp respectively.
-As before, front and four-wheel-drive versions are offered but no automatic gearbox is yet available.
+Both are powered by the same 1.3-litre turbocharged petrol engine, with the 128bhp version getting a six-speed manual gearbox and the range-topping 148bhp variant coming with a six-speed dual-clutch automatic.

-The 113bhp 1.5-litre Blue dCi 115 diesel engine is available on the Essential model and upwards and can be specified on both two-wheel-drive and four-wheel-drive models.
-The two-wheel-drive version is quicker by 1.6 seconds to 62mph, as well as slightly more economical and cheaper to buy, so it would be our recommendation for most drivers.
+The 113bhp 1.5-litre Blue dCi 115 diesel engine is only available on the top Extreme trim, and can be specified on both two-wheel-drive and four-wheel-drive models.
+The two-wheel-drive version is slightly more economical and cheaper to buy, so it would be our recommendation for most drivers.

-In true Dacia style, the range is opened by a no-frills Access edition, but this has been discontinued.
-Many of the niceties that SUV buyers take for granted are absent on this price-leading model.
-That means no radio and no air-conditioning, but standard electric windows, remote-control central locking and LED daytime running lights mean the Access isn't altogether uncivilised.
+In true Dacia style, the range was previously opened by a no-frills Access edition, but this has been discontinued.
+Many of the niceties that SUV buyers take for granted were absent on this price-leading model.
+That means no radio and no air-conditioning, but standard electric windows, remote-control central locking and LED daytime running lights ensured the Access wasn't altogether uncivilised.

-Many will be happier with the 'Essential' model, though, which introduces air-conditioning, cruise control and speed limiter, a DAB-equipped stereo with Bluetooth connectivity and a smartened-up exterior with front foglights – and all without breaking the bank.
-Further upmarket, Expression adds a rear-view camera, an eight-inch infotainment screen, sat nav, alloy wheels, cruise control and an on-board computer.
+Many will be happier with the entry-level 'Essential' model, though, which introduces air-conditioning, cruise control and speed limiter, a DAB-equipped stereo with Bluetooth and USB connectivity and a smartened-up exterior with front fog lights – and all without breaking the bank.
+Further upmarket, Expression adds a rear-view camera, an eight-inch infotainment screen, sat nav, alloy wheels and an on-board computer.
 On balance, this is probably the pick of the range for value and equipment.

-Range-topping Prestige cars also get 17-inch alloy wheels, with the addition of plusher upholstery, climate control, a 'Multiview' camera, wireless smartphone connectivity and keyless entry, while still undercutting the majority of rivals on price.
+Range-topping Journey cars also get 17-inch alloy wheels, with the addition of plusher upholstery, climate control, a 'Multiview' camera, wireless smartphone connectivity and keyless entry, while still undercutting the majority of rivals on price.

-It's disappointing, though, that the extra safety kit of the range-topping Prestige can't be added to other models as an option – and features like autonomous emergency braking and active cruise control are conspicuously absent.
+It's disappointing, though, that features like autonomous emergency braking and active cruise control are conspicuously absent.
 Given the Duster's attractive pricing, we wouldn't expect them to be necessarily standard, but it seems an oversight that they're not available at all.
-As a result of this independent crash-test experts Euro NCAP gave the latest Duster an undistinguished 3-star safety rating.
+As a result of this, independent crash-test experts Euro NCAP gave the latest Duster an undistinguished three-star safety rating.

-The Dacia Duster's 14th-place finish out of 75 models in our 2022 Driver Power owner satisfaction survey doesn't inspire confidence, either, but the results largely refer to the Duster's even cheaper Dacia Sandero stablemate.
-The latest Duster certainly has a lot to offer – it's a big step forward from its predecessor where design and desirability are concerned and a lack of sophisticated safety equipment is the only real blot on its copybook.
+The Dacia Duster's 14th-place finish out of 75 models in our 2022 Driver Power owner satisfaction survey is encouraging, especially its strong scores for reliability and running costs.
+The latest Duster certainly has a lot to offer – it's a big step forward from the Dacias of old where design and desirability are concerned, with a lack of sophisticated safety equipment being the only real blot on its copybook.